What's on this winter

 Fireside feasting

-Few things are more comforting in winter than a meal shared by a roaring fire.
-Canberra offers a range of dining experiences that pair hearty seasonal and local fare with cosy settings.
-For a leisurely lunch with a view, head to Nick O’Leary’s restaurant and cellar door, Heywood - with vast views of the Brindabellas outside and a log fire inside, you simply can’t go wrong.
-Or stay in the city centre to warm up by the fireplace at Monster Kitchen and Bar housed in Ovolo Nishi.
-Here, you'll discover a menu of innovative snacks and share plates that celebrate seasonal produce, all served in a stylish and welcoming atmosphere.
+Few things are more comforting in winter than sharing a meal by a roaring fire.
+Canberra offers a range of dining experiences that pair hearty, seasonal fare with cosy settings.
+For a leisurely lunch with a view, retreat to Lerida Estate, open seven days a week, and indulge in their full cheese and charcuterie selection featuring their signature Lerida Shiraz jelly.
+Alternatively, head to Nick O’Leary’s restaurant and cellar door, Heywood — with sweeping views of the Brindabellas outside and a crackling log fire within, you simply can’t go wrong.

 Dare to discover Canberra’s spooky side